tharsheblows/gutenbergerli/README.md

 ![Screen shot of three Gutenbergerli blocks](https://github.com/tharsheblows/gutenbergerli/blob/master/screenshots/gutenbergerli-faq.png)

 Use is, I hope, fairly self evident.
-Put your question in the question field, your answer in the answer field and it's done.
-The up/downvote bit appears automatically and keeps track of click in a postmeta entry with the meta key "helpfulness".
+In the Gutenberg editor, choose the Gutenbergerli faq block then put your question in the question field, your answer in the answer field and it's done.
+The up/downvote bit appears automatically and keeps track of clicks made on the front end in a postmeta entry with the meta key "helpfulness".
 The answer and voting bit are initially hidden on the front end; you initially see a list of questions on page load (unless javascript is disabled and then everything shows except voting won't work).

 This is meant to be a demo of adding postmeta content to a post.
 The votes are stored in postmeta like this: